dufferzafar/win-butler/README.md

 * **1.5**:

-  * Modified: Ctrl+Shift+Z to open Help Folder instead of PHP.
+  * Modified: Ctrl + Shift + Z - to open Help Folder instead of PHP.
-  * Added: Alt+Ctrl+C to launch Console2
+  * Added: Alt + Ctrl + C - to launch Console2
-  * Added: Ctrl+W closes the Command Prompt.
+  * Added: Ctrl + W - closes the Command Prompt.
-  * Added: Ctrl+N to create a new file in folder.
+  * Added: Ctrl + N - to create a new file in folder.

   * Added Gdip.ahk incase it is not present in your standard library.

 * **1.4** :

-  * Added: Alt+Ctrl+D to reverse lookup words on OneLook.
+  * Added: Alt + Ctrl + D to reverse lookup words on OneLook.
   * Added: Some naive hotstrings.
 Like "i'm" gets converted to "I'm" and such.
   * Fixed: The Screenshot directory will be created if it doesn't already exist.